thorstenalpers/AI-Playground-DeepSeek-and-WPF/README.md

 .\infrastructure\create-ssl-certificate\create-and-apply-certificate.cmd
 ```

-🧠 **Note**: You must manually install the certificate in your system's **Trusted Root Certification Authorities** to avoid browser warnings.
+You must manually install the certificate in your system's **Trusted Root Certification Authorities** to avoid browser warnings.